-SEO is a large contributing factor to getting your business’s brand and voice out into the marketplace.
+SEO is a significant contributing factor to getting your business’s brand and voice out into the marketplace.
 Influencing search engine ranking requires a strategic keyword strategy and understanding what your different buyer personas are typing into a search to find your website and content.
-Your website should be structured properly, error free, and your content should be properly optimized for search engines.
+Your site should be appropriately structured, error-free, and your content adequately optimized for search engines.

 Blogging is another great strategy for driving relevant traffic to your website and content offer landing pages.
-The key is to develop content that specifically addresses the pain points of your target audience, covering main industry topics and highly relevant information your different buyer personas are searching for.
+Discover what your different buyer personas are searching for, and then the key is to develop content that specifically addresses the pain points of your target audience, covering main industry topics and highly relevant information.

 Blogging is all about consistency; the more you post, the more traffic you’ll drive to your site.
 Don’t forget: your content needs to be engaging and deliver value.
 If you are merely putting words and ‘fluff’ on a page, it won’t convert into leads, and visitors will be quick to dismiss your business as lacking credibility.

-Content marketing is all about sharing information that is educational, not just promotional.
+Content marketing is all about sharing educational information, not just promotional, to gain backlinks and web traffic.
 Not only is devising an effective strategy good for your company’s bottom line, but it’s highly beneficial for your customers – and potential customers – as well.

 Businesses that create highly targeted content marketing campaigns will not only see an increase in sales, but they’ll enjoy cost savings and higher customer loyalty/retention.
-Your business should leverage a range of platforms and experiment using tactics like A/B testing to see what your audience responds best to.
+To find out what your audience responds best your business should leverage a range of platforms and experiment using tactics like A/B testing.
 Consider using email marketing and newsletters, podcasts, events, webinars, videos, and social media marketing as channels to create brand equity and generate leads.

 Implementing a paid marketing strategy via social media channels is also a widely popular and effective way to reach your intended audience.
 From creating engaging Facebook and Twitter campaigns to using an influencer marketing strategy on Instagram, there’s no shortage of creative tactics your business can utilize.

 A bulk of the visitors who come to your website for the first time will leave without making a purchase.
-This is where re-targeting ads can come in handy.
+For the visitors that bounce of your site, this is where re-targeting ads can come in handy.
 Re-targeting will help engage and convert website visitors into clients after they’ve left your site.
 A site-based re-targeting strategy leverages cookies by capturing previous site visitor data to stay in front of potential clientele.